-Highland Games have been regarded for many years as being one of the strongest expressions of "Scottishness".
+Highland Games are a popular celebration of Scottish arts, culture, and sports.
 Around one hundred Games are held in Scotland each year, as well as many hundreds more around the world.

 Through Scottish migration in the 19th and early 20th centuries, the traditions and practice of Highland Games spread through numerous parts of the world.
-Like many other Commonwealth countries, New Zealand holds a number of annual Highland Games: including the Turakina Highland Games and Waipu Highland Games.
+New Zealand holds a number of annual Highland Games, including the Turakina Highland Games and Waipu Highland Games.
 Although much smaller than the Highland Games held in Scotland, these events still play an important part in celebrating Kiwis' Scottish heritage, and provide a great venue for those involved in the Scottish arts and sports to showcase their talents.

 For more information about the origins and history of Highland Games, check out the article from The Scotsman "A History of the Scottish Highland Games" : http://www.scotsman.com/heritage/people-places/a-history-of-the-scottish-highland-games-1-4132939